truenas/documentation/content/SCALE/SCALEUIReference/SCALEDashboard.md

 {{< trueimage src="/images/SCALE/Dashboard/DashboardSystemInfoWidget.png" alt="System Information Widget for iX Systems" id="System Information Widget for iX Systems" >}}

-The **System Information** widget includes an option to synchronize the system server time with TrueNAS SCALE time if they get out of sync with each other.
-When out of sync, the widget displays a message and shows a **Synchronize Time** link that executes a time-synchronization operation.

 {{< truetable >}}
 | Field | Description |
 |-------|-------------|